Learn About an Issue Focus

 Two Types of United Ways

 In order to understand what it means to be issue-focused, let's start by looking at what it means to be fundraising-focused.
-At Perspectives, we have worked with United Ways of all sizes throughout the country for over 28 years and we have found that there are two distinctively different types of United Ways, which we call fundraising-focused and issue-focused.
+At Perspectives, we have worked with United Ways of all sizes throughout the country for over 28 years and we have found that there are two distinctive types of United Ways, which we call fundraising-focused and issue-focused.
 If you’re thinking, "Our United Way is more than a fundraising organization – we’re a community impact organization," we would encourage you to read our description of a fundraising-focused United Way, as our definition may differ from what you might think of as fundraising-focused.

 Fundraising-Focused United Ways